 How do you set up salary sacrifice with your umbrella?

 With DASA, you call or email the payroll team.
 We confirm the maximum sacrifice allowed under your NMW floor and set it up.
-It typically takes one pay cycle to process.
+It usually takes one pay cycle.

 You can change or stop the sacrifice at any time.
-Ask us to adjust it whenever your rate or working hours change.
+Ask us to adjust it when your rate or working hours change.

-To understand how sacrifice appears on your payslip, read how to read your umbrella payslip.
+To see how sacrifice appears on your payslip, read how to read your umbrella payslip.

 What to watch out for

-Three things to check before increasing salary sacrifice: your NMW headroom, the impact on statutory benefits, and your annual allowance.
-Get all three confirmed before you set a higher sacrifice amount.
+Check three things before you increase salary sacrifice.
+Check your NMW headroom, the effect on statutory benefits, and your annual allowance.
+Confirm all three before you set a higher sacrifice amount.

 NMW headroom is your gross pay minus the NMW floor for your hours.
 Your umbrella calculates this.
 Ask for it in writing.

 Statutory Maternity Pay and Statutory Sick Pay use your post-sacrifice gross as their base.
-So does Statutory Paternity Pay.
-Sacrificing heavily reduces what those benefits pay out.
+Statutory Paternity Pay does too.
+Heavy sacrifice reduces what those benefits pay out.

 The annual allowance is £60,000 for 2026-27.
-If total pension input exceeds this, you face a tax charge.
+If total pension input goes above this, you face a tax charge.
 Total input includes sacrifice, employer contributions, and any personal top-ups.
-For most contractors this limit is far higher than their total contributions.
+For most contractors, this limit is much higher than their total contributions.

-Read the DASA workplace pensions guide for the bigger pension picture.
-Our contractor pay and tax guide covers all deductions in full.
+Read the workplace pensions for umbrella contractors for the bigger pension picture.
+Our umbrella PAYE tax explained covers all deductions in full.

 What is salary sacrifice for umbrella contractors?